bloublou2014/Sofar2mqtt/README.md

 ![ME3000SP Data Connections](pics/485s.jpg)

+**Important** - The RS485 connection is polarised, so if you get no data, try swapping the wires around.

+**Important**
+ME3000 SP (and probably others inverters) will not execute commands if the inverter is in "time of work" mode.
+It should be on "standby" or "passive" mode in order for sofar2mqtt commands to be executed.

 # Troubleshooting

 Nothing on the OLED or TFT screen?
 Make sure you solder all the pins on the OLED and ESP8266, not just those with wires attached.